LibreTexts/default-env/README.md

 ### Step 4: Testing the Image

 Before deploying the image to the production environment at jupyter.libretexts.org, you will want to test the image on staging.jupyter.libretexts.org.
-1. ssh into rooster and edit the helm values for staging.jupyter.libretexts.org located at `~/jupyterhub-staging/staging-config.yaml`.
+1. ssh into a management node on the cluster and edit the helm values for staging.jupyter.libretexts.org located at `~/galaxy-control-repo/kubernetes/staging-jhub/staging-config.yaml`.
 Look for the following lines and update the `tag: <tagname>` value with your chosen tagname;
 ```
 image:
   name: libretexts/default-test
   tag: "<tagname>"
 ```
 2. In order to apply your helm value changes, you will need to upgrade the helm chart for `staging-jhub` with these new values.
-Navigate to `~/jupyterhub-staging/` and use the command `./upgrade.sh` to run the upgrade shell script.
+Navigate to `~/galaxy-control-repo/kubernetes/staging-jhub/` and use the command `./upgrade.sh` to run the upgrade shell script.
 3. After the upgrade is complete, you can go to staging.jupyter.libretexts.org, spawn the environment selected by default, and you should now be able to test your image in JupyterLab.

 ### Step 5: Deploying to Production